 It’s official – Apple is releasing two new MacBook Pro models.
 And this time you don’t need to overload adapters because not only are they built using the new M1 Pro and M1 Max chips, but they also have a more logical port situation.

 This article has been updated with further information since it was first published.

-Following the success of the new M1 MacBook Pro back in November 2020, everyone has been eagerly anticipating the release of the next model, which is expected to have the biggest overhaul we’ve seen since 2016.
+Following the success of the M1 MacBook Pro back in November 2020, everyone has been eagerly anticipating the release of the next model, which was expected to have the biggest overhaul we’ve seen since 2016.
+Apple delivered.

-If the pandemic has taught us anything, its that a 720p webcam simply doesn’t cut it anymore.
-When you’re working from home and the idea of a Zoom meeting feels more normal than catching up with your friends at a local cafe, a high-quality webcam is a non-negotiable.
+Speaking of camera.
+If the pandemic has taught us anything, it’s that a 720p webcam simply doesn’t cut it anymore; a high-quality webcam is a non-negotiable.
 And thankfully, Apple has listened to this.

 Ports!
 Lots Of Ports!

 If you’ve purchased a MacBook since 2016, you’ve probably spent a fair bit of time screaming about the severe lack of ports.